 - You have dense breast tissue, making it difficult to see certain areas of your breasts.

-- The radiologist detected an area that stands apart from the rest of your breast tissue – this could be for a variety of reasons, most of which are safe.
-Some examples are a cyst or fluid-filled sac, tissue stacked on top of itself, or non-cancerous solid mass like a fibroadenomas.
+- The radiologist detected an area that stands apart from the rest of your breast tissue.
+This could occur for several reasons, most of which are safe.
+Examples include a cyst or fluid-filled sac, tissue stacked on top of itself, or a non-cancerous solid mass like a fibroadenoma.

-Additional screening, such as a biopsy may be recommended.
+Additional screening, such as a biopsy, may be recommended.
 A biopsy is the best way to evaluate if a suspicious lump or portion of your breast is cancerous.
-If you are concerned, ask lots of questions.
+If you are concerned, do not hesitate to ask questions.
 Here are a few to get you started: